 In addition, you can opt for connections to be encrypted with standard SSL encryption.

-Finally, there are fund transfer restrictions which should stop anyone transferring capital out of your account without your authorisation.
+Finally, there are fund transfer restrictions that should stop anyone from transferring capital out of your account without your authorization.

 Interactive Brokers Final Verdict